PxTools/PxBuild/README.md

 As the Px family has a new organsation called pxtools, the name of this thing "pxtool" need to change, but to what?

 # disclaimer
 This is WORK IN PROGRESS and is be no means ready for production.
-This repo is made public so that we migth cooperate if somebody else is trying to do the same thing.
-(We know you are out there :-) )
 # pxtool
-This shall become a tool for creating the px-files (.px, .vs and .agg -files), which is one of the datasource-types for the awesome PxWeb ( see https://github.com/statisticssweden/PxWeb )
+Purpose: Creating px-files (.px, .vs and .agg -files), which is one of the datasource-types for the awesome PxWeb ( see https://github.com/statisticssweden/PxWeb )

 The basic idea: the information needed to be a table in PxWeb is split in 5 parts:
 - config, which is common to all tables for an organisation, e.g. organisation name